 These "generalized" introductions are excerpts from Wikipedia.com

 What happened to the English?
-Our early versions had English translations/romanizations printed beside the characters, but since the characters are difficult to translate without explanation and the meanings are often personal, we removed it so you can explain what it means to you when people ask.
-We hear that removing the translation makes it even more of a conversation starter, so we even include a short translation guide in the packaging to help prepare you. (see link below)
+Our early versions had English romanizations printed beside the characters, but since the characters are difficult to translate without explanation and the meanings are often personal, we removed it so you can explain what it means to you when people ask.

-Our shirts are heavyweight (5.3 to 6.0 oz/yard), preshrunk, 100% cotton soft jersey knit.
-The Sport shirt is a unisex classic cut, contoured welt collar, clean finished placket with reinforced bottom box, 3 woodtone buttons, welt cuffs, double-needle bottom hem.
+Our T-shirts are heavyweight (5.3 to 6.0 oz/yard), preshrunk, 100% cotton soft jersey knit.
+The Sport shirt is a soft heavyweight cotton/polyester blend, unisex classic cut, contoured welt collar, clean finished placket with reinforced bottom box, 3 woodtone buttons, welt cuffs, double-needle bottom hem.
 The T-shirt is a classic fit Unisex Tee, seamless double-needle 7/8 inch collar, taped neck and shoulders, double-needle sleeves and bottom hem.

 The imprint uses an opaque ink that is flexible and soft, yet durable.
 Designs and printing is done in the USA.